Ashwagandha Sleep Tonic

 Ashwagandha is generally well tolerated, and regarded as safe when taken within the therapeutic dosage range (3-6g daily of the dried root powder) .
 There are no known contraindications , however, it is a herbal medicine, and should be used with care.

-Please consult a qualified medical herbalist or naturopath if you are pregnant or breastfeeding.
+Please consult a qualified medical herbalist or naturopath if you are pregnant, breastfeeding or on medications.